Diagnostic Radiology Residency

 Global Health Track

 Lahey offers a unique and substantial Global Health Track experience where residents contribute to fostering a new South American radiology residency in Guyana, helping train the country's first radiologists.
 This site is supported by Rad-Aid and Lahey Clinic is a major contributor to this effort.
 Participants complete a Rad-Aid course, attend the annual Rad-Aid meeting in Washington, D.C., and engage in remote case readouts with Guyana residents.
-This experience culminates in an on-site project and teaching of residents in Guyana, accompanied by a Lahey Clinic radiologist.
+This experience culminates in an on-site project and teaching of residents in Guyana, accompanied by a Lahey Clinic staff radiologist.

 Quality and Safety Track

-Artificial Intelligence Governance
+Artificial Intelligence

-Boston Children’s Hospital – Pediatric Radiology
+Boston Children’s Hospital Pediatric Radiology Experience

 Lahey is one of a handful of radiology programs in northeast whose residents rotate for three months at Boston Children’s Hospital to provide a comprehensive pediatric radiology experience.
 Residents will complete this rotation during their second or third year with rotations in abdomen, thoracic, fluoroscopy, neuroradiology, interventional radiology and nuclear medicine.
 It is a wonderful opportunity to learn pediatric radiology from world leaders in pediatric care as well as to meet residents from other New England programs.